YashPotdar/deep-learning-pulmonary-edema/index.md

 - **Lung and Heart Segmentation**: We will use transfer learning with an image segmentation model to isolate the heart and lungs of an X-ray image.
 We believe this reduces noise and focuses the network on the regions where edema would reside.

 <h2 id="data" class="jump-link-target">Data</h2>
+We constructed a dataset of 16,619 records from UCSD Health patients.
+The dataset initially provided by the UCSD Artificial Intelligence and Data Analytics (AIDA) Lab had 18,900 records, but we dropped rows with missing clinical data.
+We also removed the unique identifiers for patients.

 |   NTproBNP |   log10_NTproBNP |   bmi |   creatinine |   pneumonia |   acute_heart_failure |   cardiogenic_edema |
 |-----------:|-----------------:|------:|-------------:|------------:|----------------------:|--------------------:|